Four kids killed in Thanksgiving car accident in Kansas

 Kansas Highway Patrol Trooper Ben Gardner shared in a tweet that a family of six was traveling at 11:30 a.m.
-CST on Thanksgiving morning when their car left the roadway and crashed into a pond near the state's northern border with Nebraska.
+CST on Thursday when their car left the roadway and crashed into a pond in Republic County near the state's northern border with Nebraska.

 Those traveling in the car don't appear to be Kansas residents, authorities said.
 The identities of the mother and the man traveling in the car had not been released as of Friday morning.